-For this requirement, inspector(s) should review documentation that describe the licensee’s implementation of the plan change documentation should cover areas of implementation, such as impacts associated with contingency response, physical protective measures, communication capabilities, and other areas that may have been impacted by the change The inspector(s) should conduct interviews with security personnel responsible for implementing the plan change The inspector(s) may also request that the licensee provide a protective strategy overview/briefing that addresses the impacts of the plan change(s) on the site protective strategy and all supporting physical protection measures and security equipment that the licensee employs in support of its protective strategy.
-The documentation review should provide insights pertaining to the plan the licensee's protective strategy and should .
+For this requirement, inspector(s) should review supporting documentation or evaluations that describe the licensee’s implementation of the security plan change(s), to include inspections and/or walkdowns of the physical aspects of the change(s) documented (as applicable).
+The documentation or evaluations should cover areas of implementation, such as impacts associated with contingency response, physical protective measures, communication capabilities, and other areas that may have been impacted by the change(s).
+The inspector(s) should conduct interviews with security personnel responsible for implementing the plan change(s).
+The inspector(s) may also request that the licensee provide a protective strategy overview/briefing that addresses the impacts of the plan change(s) on the site protective strategy and all supporting physical protection measures and security equipment that the licensee employs in support of its protective strategy.
+The documentation or evaluations review should provide insights pertaining to the impact of plan change(s) on the licensee's protective strategy and should confirm all security equipment and physical protection measures specified were available and functional when the plan was implemented.

 Verify that the licensee has developed new or revised procedures according to Appendix C to Part 73 associated with the plan change(s), as appropriate.
 (10 CFR 50.54(p)(2)(ii))